touchlab/Kermit/kermit-crashlytics/README.md

 Note on Dynamic Frameworks: Exporting your Kotlin module as a dynamic framework creates linking issues that prevent `kermit-crashlytics` from working, so you'll have to copy implementations into your source if a dynamic framework is a must have.
 Docs coming soon to explain this process, in the mean time reach out Michael Friend or Kevin Galligan in the kotlinlang slack with any questions.

 ## Step 1: Add Crashlytics to Your Project
-If you already have your app setup with crashlytics, you can skip this step
+If you already have your app setup with Crashlytics, you can skip this step, otherwise follow the steps in the Firebase docs to add Crashlytics crash reporting to both your [Android](https://firebase.google.com/docs/crashlytics/get-started?authuser=0&platform=android) and [iOS](https://firebase.google.com/docs/crashlytics/get-started?authuser=0&platform=ios)

 ## Step 2: Setup Kermit Crashlogging
 First, make sure you have a dependency on `kermit` and `kermit-crashlytics` artifacts in your `commonMain` source set in your shared modules `build.gradle`